15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Where can I get a rental car in Merida Mexico?

-Besides Progreso Beach, you’d want to rental car to visit all the other Merida Mexico beaches.
+Besides Progreso Beach, you’d want to rent a car to visit all the other Merida Mexico beaches.

 Though you can access some others with a combo of public transport and a taxi, once you’re on those beaches, there’s not much around and it’s quite hot to walk from place to place.